azzgo/dotfiles/README.md

 only `prettier` you need install globally.

+### other notes

+- the sql syntax file is forked copy from [Improved SQL syntax for vim](https://github.com/shmup/vim-sql-syntax)

 ## Vim

 The vim config is only a minimal config for liking server enviroment editor, so it doesn't have magic here.